lucpod/ticketless/lessons/06-purchase-ticket-api/README.md

 This errors happens as part of the CORS protocol.

-When some JavaScript code in the browser invokes an XHR request to another domain, the browser might issue a [Pre-Flight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) to check if the destination API can receive call from the current domain (where the website is running).
+When some JavaScript code in the browser invokes an XHR request to another domain, the browser might issue a [Pre-Flight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) to check if the destination API can receive call from the current domain (the one where the website originating the request is running).

-During Pre-flight the browser sends an OPTIONS request before your actual request gets sent, which the server typically responds with the options available e.g POST, PUT etc.. along with that in the headers will be Access Control rules.
+During Pre-flight the browser sends an OPTIONS request before your actual request gets sent.
+The browser expects to receive as response to this request a set of headers that specify which domains can invoke the API and which methods (POST, PUT, etc.) can be used (these are often called *"Access Control rules"*).
+These headers are validated against the current request and if it matches the given rules, then the original request is actually performed.

 > 💡 **TIP**: If you need more detail on how CORS actually works, check out this brilliant article: [Understanding CORS and Pre-Flight](http://www.authenticdesign.co.uk/understanding-cors-and-pre-flight/)

 In order to make our API work, we need to add CORS support to our application.

+There are different ways to do this, and there's also a ["native" way](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#cors-configuration), but it works only if you define a complete swagger file for your APIs, so we are going to use another method.

-We can do that by creating a Lambda that can respond to the Pre-Flight Request and map it to any `OPTIONS` request in API Gateway.
+Our method is a bit more crafty, but allows us to have more control (and to understand better how CORS actually works).
+We will need to create a Lambda that can respond to the Pre-Flight Request and map it to any `OPTIONS` request in API Gateway.

 This is the Lambda code you need to add in the `index.js` file: